troii/Rudeltippen/README.md

 Step 1
 ------------------

-Download the latest version of Rudeltippen and unzip to your <INSTLLATIONFOLDER>
+Download the latest version of Rudeltippen and unzip to your INSTLLATIONFOLDER

 Step 2
 ------------------

-Open <INSTLLATIONFOLDER>/conf/application.conf
+Open INSTLLATIONFOLDER/conf/application.conf

 Set your Rudeltippen URL